When Michael Stoecker was growing up in North Bergen, he had a dream to become a firefighter.

 Stoecker says that it didn’t take long for his dream to take a bizarre turn toward disaster.

-Stoecker claims that in the first days on the job, in early May of 2001, members of the North Hudson Regional Fire & Rescue made his life miserable by making inappropriate sexual comments and gestures.
+Stoecker claims that in the first days on the job, in early May of 2001, members of the North Hudson Regional Fire & Rescue made his life miserable by making inappropriate comments and gestures.
 He maintains that the first incident caused his career to spiral downward, eventually leading to his dismissal from the NHRFR in June of 2005.

 However, Battalion Chief Charles Severino says that there is no truth to the claims.
+In fact, Stoecker was fired last year after he refused to submit to psychological counseling.

 Severino says that the real troubles began when Stoecker claimed he had been injured and couldn’t work right away, and Severino wrote a report saying his injuries were bogus.